 The Admiral Insurance Example

-You may have seen in the press that our partner Sovereign Fire and Security has recently installed TDSi’s EXgarde integrated security solution at the Headquarters of Admiral Insurance in Cardiff.
+Our partner Sovereign Fire and Security installed TDSi’s EXgarde integrated security solution at the Headquarters of Admiral Insurance in Cardiff.
 Of particular interest in this project is Admiral’s use of EXgarde to advise employees of their best route to their floor/office space when they gain authorised access upon entering the building.
 The software intelligently plans the fastest/best route for them to follow including the designated lift.

 Because it is a fully integrated security system this level of control can be applied to other areas of the facility, such as car parks for example – ensuring the security team is fully aware of who is entering or leaving the facility and when.